softindex/uikernel/docs/docs/editing-grid-data.md

 };
 {% endhighlight %}

-### Validation configuration
+You may have noticed that all inputs and `UIKernel.Editors.Select` have some props passed to them via `{...this.props}`.

 We'll also need to validate our edited data.
-Define your validation rules using regular expressions for example.
+So let's define some validation rules.

 `validation.js`:
 {% highlight javascript %}
-var Validation = UIKernel.createValidator()
+var validation = UIKernel.createValidator()
   .field('name', UIKernel.Validators.regExp(/^\w{2,30}$/, 'Invalid first name.'))
   .field('surname', UIKernel.Validators.regExp(/^\w{2,30}$/, 'Invalid last name.'))
   .field('phone', UIKernel.Validators.regExp(/^(\d{3}-)?\d{2,10}$/, 'Invalid phone number.'))
   .field('age', UIKernel.Validators.regExp(/^[^0]\d{0,2}$/, 'Invalid age.'))
-  .field('gender', UIKernel.Validators.regExp(/^[12]$/, 'Invalid gender.'));
+  .field('gender', UIKernel.Validators.regExp(/^[12]$/, 'Invalid gender.'))
+  .field('customField', function (value) {
+    if (value % 2 === 0) {
+      return 'N';
+    }
+  });
 {% endhighlight %}

+We first create a validator instance by calling `UIKernel.createValidator()`.
+Then we call `field()` to define validation rules.
+We pass it two arguments: a column name and a validation function.
+In this example, we're using only `UIKernel.Validators.regExp()`.
+There are much more UIKernel validation functions.
+You can check them here.

 ### Grid Model